-To ensure EIPS continues to comply with the Canadian Anti-Spam Legislation, we require parents/guardians to subscribe/unsubscribe for emails as of February 15, 2017.
-These include routine emails from your school or the Division about events, activities, etc. You will continue to receive emergency messages and school fee-related information.
-Visit www.eips.ca/contact/synrevoice to subscribe/unsubscribe by March 1.
+To ensure EIPS continues to comply with the Canadian Anti-Spam Legislation, we require parents/guardians to subscribe/unsubscribe for emails—those who don't subscribe will not receive important updates about school or Division events, activities, etc. If you haven't already subscribed, visit www.eips.ca/contact/synrevoice.
+Please note that even if you are not subscribed, you will continue to receive emergency messages and school fee-related information.

 EIPS Division Calendars

 Kindergarten registration for the 2017–2018 school year will open a week later than normal.
 This year, registration begins on Monday, Jan.
 16, 2017.

 Notice of Revised Junior High Cell Phone Policy

 Lakeland Ridge is implementing a new cell phone policy for our junior high students.
 In an effort to be proactive with today’s growing social and interactive technology trends, it is our hope that this policy will increase awareness and training while putting into practice social and professional etiquette relating to electronic devices.

 Students may use their cell phones during class time, with the teacher’s permission, for instructional purposes.
 They may also use their cell phones during lunch (12:18pm - 1:00pm) and transition (10:15am - 10:30am).
 Phones must be silent and out of sight during instructional time, this means in a pocket, bag or in their locker.
 A safe and secure place in the classroom will be provided for students if they do not have pockets or a bag.

 Students may not use their cell phone during instructional time unless otherwise given permission by the teacher.
 This includes office runners and/or students who are in the hallways or in the restrooms during instructional time.
 Each teacher has the discretion to allow and regulate the use of cellphones in the classroom and on specific projects.

 Violating the established policy will result in the following: